sbcs-informatics/sbcs-informatics.github.io/1_11_singularity_pilot.md

 Here is an example of a fairly simple .def file (This particular one installs bowtie2-2.3.0 from sourceforge):

-The first three lines describe how to start the bootstrap procedure, here we choose Ubuntu Xenial and point to where it can be downloaded.
+The first three lines specify the most common operating system, Ubuntu Xenial, and point to where it can be downloaded (There are other flavours of Linux you can build the image upon, if required see the [Singularity documentation](http://singularity.lbl.gov/bootstrap-image)).
 Everything in the %post block runs once when the image is bootstrapped.
 A %test section is included as well to make sure everything worked out.
 There are other sections you can include here too, see the [Singularity documentation](http://singularity.lbl.gov/bootstrap-image).

 ```bash
 Bootstrap: debootstrap